ory/dockertest/README.md

 ### Setting up Travis-CI

-You can run the docker integration on travis easily:
+You can run the Docker integration on Travis easily:

 ```yml
 # Sudo is required for docker